| Site Type: Long Term/National Priorities List (NPL) |

 A public comment period began July 10, 2009 and ended on September 10, 2009.
 EPA held a public hearing on August 6, 2009.
 After consideration of the public input, EPA documented the OU1 cleanup decision in a Record of Decision signed on September 30, 2009.

 In 2010, the Remedial Design for Operable Unit 1 was completed.
 The Remedial Action for Operable Unit was also initiated in 2010.
 In 2011, EPA completed the cleanup of the residential properties contaminated with arsenic and lead.
 In 2011, EPA also made substantial progress with the excavation and removal of the PCB contamination in the former Mine Operations Area.
 The Operable Unit 1 cleanup was completed in 2013.
 The design for the tailings impoundment and horizontal drain component of the OU3 cleanup will be completed in 2015.
 The design for the waste area and sediment excavation and consolidation in the former mine pit is ongoing and is expected to continue through 2016.

 Current Site Status

-The implementation of the Operable Unit 1 cleanup action will continue in 2013.
+The implementation of the Operable Unit 1 cleanup action is complete.
 The Remedial Design for tailings impoundment and horizontal drain component of Operable Unit 3 should be completed in 2015.
-The design for the remaining components of Operable Unit 3 and the Remedial Investigation for Operable Unit 2 will also continue in 2013.
+The design for the remaining components of Operable Unit 3 and the Remedial Investigation for Operable Unit 2 will also continue in 2015 and into 2016.